sjustus/fend-proj7-neighborhood-map/project-checklist-neighborhood.md

 []      There are at least 5 locations in the model (hard-coded or retrieved from a data API) []      There no errors
 []      There are no warnings that resulted from no following the best practices listed in the documentation, such as using key for list items
-[]      All coded is functional and formatted properly
+[]      All code is functional and formatted properly

+Next Steps:
+-Connect FourSquare
+-Add infowindows
+-Dynamically populate content in infowindow with data from FourSquare api -Display default locations in sidebar
+-Implement search filter to filter locations in list and markers on map based on user input -Style website and add responsiveness
+-Audit for accessibility and make adjustments as necessary -Implement service worker